jdevalk/clicky/readme.txt

 * Deprecates the `clicky_admin_footer` action hook in favour of the `Yoast\WP\Clicky\admin_footer` hook.
 * Fixes a frontend CSS bug.
 * Fixes a bug where the visitor graph in the admin bar would be shown even if the site information was invalid.
+* Fixes a bug where the Clicky blog feed wasn't retrieved properly.
 * Stops explicit support for PHP < 5.6 / WP < 5.2.

 = 1.9 =